edabrito7/countries-app/README.md

 # Countries App

 This is  the solution for frontendmentor's challenge.
-This challegue consist to integrate REST Countries API to pull country data and display it like was designed
+This challegue consists of  integrating the REST Countries API to pull country data and display as it  was designed

 ## Getting Started